metayeti/YABS.js/README.md

 }
 ```

 `source_dir` represents the source directory for the webapp that we wish to build.
+The value `.` means the source directory is the same as the root directory where `yabs.js` resides.

 `destination_dir` represents the build output directory.